 Check out this month’s curated collection of the best art and illustrations works.
-Featured artists and their artworks include portrait paintings, colorful abstract art, doodles, drawings and more.
+Featured artists and their artworks include paintings, portraits, colorful abstract art, doodles, drawings and more.

 Are you an artist looking to showcase your art pieces online?
 YDJ Blog is the ideal place to get featured.
 Click the image above to learn how.

 Submitted by Wynn Yau

 This illustration series follows the whimsical adventures of Remy the Hedgie.

 I’m Wynn — an illustrator and brand designer based in Toronto.
 My illustrations are inspired by children’s book art, outdoor adventures and my pet hedgehog Remy.
 For more recent updates, follow me on Instagram and Facebook.

 I was born in Ukraine in the small town of Romny in the north of the country.
 According to my parents, I began to draw when I was a little girl and could already keep a pencil in my hand.
 I visited the school and the studio of painting and drawing at the same time.
 Later I graduated from art school.
 I confidently related my life with a creative profession and graduated from Kyiv University, the Faculty of Printing, and received a diploma as a graphic artist.

 Having a large knowledge base on the history of the arts and owning various technicians, all attached to me greater confidence that I can fulfill any tasks.
 But excessive versatility led me to itself.

 The desire for creative zeroing was followed.
 The point of reference I am a name of the “Door” picture.
 The moment of